SyncBack Touch Connection Problems

 Automatically Finding SyncBack Touch

 If SyncBack Touch is on the same local network as SyncBackPro, e.g. the computer your are using SyncBackPro on and the computer SyncBack Touch is running on are both at home or both in the same office, then SyncBackPro should be able to automatically find SyncBack Touch on your network.
-To do this simply click the Find button when creating your profile or modifying it.
+To do this simply click the Find button (the magnifying glass) when creating your profile or modifying it.
 If SyncBackPro cannot find your SyncBack Touch installation then it could be that your firewall is blocking UDP port 24671.
 Also, it could be that SyncBack Touch is on a different subnet.
+Sometimes, if you connect to your Touch device using the I.P. address (see manual connection below), Find will then work.
+This is often because a network device (e.g. router) or the device Touch itself is installed on, will block the broadcast until a connection is made.

 If SyncBackPro is not on the same local network then you will need to enter the connection details manually (see below).